kaisenlinux/manpages-dev/category/SysOps/kubectl.md

        --context=""      The name of the kubeconfig context to use

        --default-not-ready-toleration-seconds=300       Indicates  the  tolerationSeconds  of the toleration for notReady:NoExecute that is added by default to every pod that does not already have such a toleration.

-       --default-unreachable-toleration-seconds=300      Indicates the tolerationSeconds of the toleration for unreachable:NoExecute that is added by default to ev‐ ery pod that does not already have such a toleration.
+       --default-unreachable-toleration-seconds=300      Indicates the tolerationSeconds of the toleration for unreachable:NoExecute that is added by default to every pod that  does  not  al‐ ready have such a toleration.

        --disable-root-cgroup-stats=false      Disable collecting root Cgroup stats

        --docker="unix:///var/run/docker.sock"      docker endpoint

        --docker-env-metadata-whitelist=""      a comma-separated list of environment variable keys matched with specified prefix that needs to be collected for docker containers

        --docker-only=false      Only report docker containers in addition to root stats